Homework Unit 5: Resampling

 step_rm(subid)

-Again lets check that our recipe is creating features how we expect it should
+Again check that your recipe is creating features how you expect it should.

 rec_prep <- rec_kfold_2 |>